ethan-purposemed/presentation-the-book-of-story/slides/04-example.md

 ##

 Chromatic has built our initial Storybook from the manual command we ran earlier.
-It is now awaiting for a change to be to the Storybook.
+It is now waiting for a change to be made to our Storybook.

 ##